 Soon my two-year old started crying because I wasn’t playing with him, and it wasn’t long before I was crying too.
-I’m not telling this story to try to make anyone feel sorry for me—I’m well aware that many other moms have experienced this exact same moment—but I do want to convey the fact that I was feeling pretty desperate for some sort of heavenly aid.
+I’m well aware that my experience wasn’t unique – countless parents have experienced this exact same moment – but at the time I felt overwhelmed, worried, and so very inadequate.
+I was desperate for heavenly aid.

 The babies didn’t fall asleep.
 In fact, they didn’t even stop crying.
-I eventually calmed my two-year-old down by putting on yet another Disney movie, and I made it through the rest of the day.
+And I didn’t feel comforted or strengthened or less overwhelmed.
+I eventually calmed my two-year-old by putting on yet another Disney movie, and I made it through the rest of the day walking our tiny apartment with a baby in each arm.
 The babies must have napped at some point—I don’t really remember the details of that particular day—but I do remember the feeling I had when I realized that God wasn’t going to give me the help I prayed for.

-I’m fully aware that compared to many people my life was still pretty wonderful.
+Compared to most people in the history of this world my life was still pretty amazing.
 We weren’t facing the awful trials and tragedies that so many people experience.
-But months of crying babies and not enough sleep loomed ahead of me, and I wondered how I’d get through them if God wouldn’t even answer a simple prayer.
+Looking back seventeen years later, that day certainly wasn’t one of the hardest I’ve experienced.
+But at the time, with months of crying babies and hardly any sleep looming ahead of me, I wondered how I’d make it if God wouldn’t even answer the simplest of prayers.

 A few days after this experience I got a call from a woman in my congregation at church.
 She asked how I was doing and if I needed any help.
 I wanted to shout “Yes!
 Please come help me!” but I was so embarrassed that I couldn’t even take care of my own children that instead I told her things were going just fine.